Chapter 6: Seeking Strength

 Selfish?

-Even if she was projecting, Astra had been patiently guiding and supporting him for the past few weeks without once seeming disappointed in his slow pace or lack of physical strength.
-She was far from selfish, as far as he could tell.
-She had pointed out the areas in which he excelled, and encouraged him to focus on honing his talents rather than bemoaning his weak points.
+Even if she was projecting, Astra had been guiding him for the past few weeks without once showing disappointment.
+She pointed out the areas in which he excelled, and encouraged him to focus on honing his talents rather than bemoaning his weak points.
+It wasn't just the teaching, either.
+Cooking for him, offering her company, listening to him talk about his silly, small dream.

-Why is he looking at me like that?
+Astra, sensing his scrutinizing stare, shifted her feet.
+Why was he looking at her like that?

-“How – many – times – do – I – have – to – tell – you – to – MOVE – YOUR – FEET!”
-Ilia roared as she swung her shield and knocked the young boy into the dirt.
+“For the last time, MOVE YOUR FEET!”
+Ilia roared as she swung and knocked the young boy into the dirt.
 When he fell, she planted the bottom of her shield into the ground, her crimson braid flaring in the sun.
 “You’re not weighed down by armour and a giant piece of metal like I am!
 You’re faster and smaller than me, so use that!”

 “I see Ilia’s training is as brutal as ever,” someone said from behind Astra, who was watching from the sidelines.
 "She's not even using a weapon."